Learn why it’s important to use time tracking for freelancers and how to get started to set up more accurate and automated invoicing for your clients.

 With per-project billing, you and a client determine how much the project is worth before you work out the final contract.
 Once the contract is created and signed and work commences, how that amount is paid out can vary.
 For example, you might ask the client for an up-front deposit, or you might send an invoice at different phases of the project.
 Many freelancers ask for payment upon completion of the entire project.

 If your project is an estimate, the best time tracking app you can find will simplify the invoicing process.
-Let’s say you estimated a project would take 10 hours.
+Let’s say you estimated a project would take 10 working hours.
 Instead, once you get the full details, roll up your sleeves and get to work, you discover it actually took twice as long.
 You’ll need to update the invoice amount you send to your client, and that updated invoice is going to need some justification.
 A well-designed tool that offers time tracking and billing for freelancers should serve as the proof you need for why the bill was double the estimate.

 But let’s say you’re not working with an estimate.
 Perhaps all of your contracts are billed per project, and you only get paid based on the estimated cost, nothing more, nothing less.
 Tracking time will give you a much better indication of the hourly rate you’re getting for each project, empowering you to make business decisions that will positively impact your future earnings, especially when you offer multiple types of projects at a flat rate.

 Time tracking data can help refine your pricing strategy by revealing which services or project types are losing you money and which ones are bringing in healthy revenue.
-You can use that information to make actionable decisions such as raising the price of projects or services to match the complexity or time required to complete them or even drop services or projects that consistently lower your earnings potential.
+You can use that information to make actionable decisions such as raising the price of projects or services to match the complexity or time spent to complete them or even drop services or projects that consistently lower your earnings potential.

 - Recording time for each client separately